Yes, wecashanycar is licensed under DED in the UAE and authorised to conduct online sales agreements by the Roads and Transport Authority.

-5 Popular Nissans that are worth every penny
+5 popular Nissans that are worth every penny

 Nissan Motor Company is a multinational automaker founded in 1933 in Yokohama, Japan.
 The company is renowned for producing famous auto brands including Nissan and Datsun cars as well as the Infiniti luxury marques.

 In 1999 Nissan formed a partnership with French automaker, Renault and fellow Japanese automaker, Mitsubishi and together they formed the Renault-Nissan-Mitsubishi Alliance.
 The group was ranked fourth largest amongst all the auto manufacturers in the world.
 Despite having faced many setbacks, Nissan has proved resilient and continued to take on new risks both in terms of its products and partnerships.
-As of 2018, Nissan was the largest manufacturer of electric vehicles, producing the world’s best selling plug-in electric car, the Nissan Leaf. the following are some of the notable brands that Nissan has produced for its global market over the years.
+As of 2018, Nissan was the largest manufacturer of electric vehicles, producing the world’s best-selling plug-in electric car, the Nissan Leaf. the following are some of the notable brands that Nissan has produced for its global market over the years:-

 1951-present Nissan Patrol

 The Nissan Patrol is one of the oldest productions, spurning six generations over the past 67 years.
 The first generation of the Nissan comprised of cabs chassis and pickup trucks.
-That has since changed with Nissan adopting various body types of teh Patrol including wagons and currently the full-size SUV designed by Taiji Toyota.
-The Patrol has made a reputation for being one of the toughest off-road vehicles and has been used by various armies over the years because of its ability to traverse any terrain.
+That has since changed with Nissan adopting various body types of the Patrol including wagons and currently the full-size SUV designed by Taiji Toyota.
+The Patrol has garnered a reputation for being one of the toughest off-road vehicles and has been used by various armies over the years because of its ability to traverse any terrain.
 The sixth generation of this 4×4 giant was launched in Abu Dhabi in 2010, bearing a new upgraded look.
 Known as the Y62, this Patrol has a powerful 4L V6 engine that produces 275hp and a couple of safety features as well as several trim options with some amazing upgrades.
 The Patrol is also sold under different name plates including the Infiniti QX56 and QX80 as well as Nissan Armada in the North American market.

 1992-present Nissan Altima